-The 2011 Annual General Meeting decided that compensation to the ordinary members of the Board should be paid of SEK 450,000 per member and year (although not to Ratos's CEO).
+The 2012 Annual General Meeting decided that compensation to the ordinary members of the Board should be paid of SEK 450,000 per member and year.
 Compensation to the Chairman of the Board should amount to SEK 1,000,000 per year.
-Information on compensation to the CEO is provided in Note 9 on page 74.
 It was decided to pay an additional SEK 30,000 per year and committee to Board members who sit on these committees while compensation to committee chairmen was set at SEK 50,000 per year and committee.